MykytaSalykin/MykytaSalykin/README.md

 # Hey!
-I'm Salykin Mykyta 👋
+I'm Mykyta 👋 You can call me Mike 😃
 Data Scientist living in Bratislava (born in Ukraine).
 I’m digging into Classical Machine Learning, Deep Learning and NLP.
 Love manipulating data, working with code and training models!
 ### Stuff I’m exploring:
 - Python